Welfare & Harm Reduction CLG

 Grant from Rethink Ireland 2023

 As featured by:

-PsyCare Ireland: Welfare and Harm Reduction CLG is an Irish-based organization applying for charity status whose mission is to support members of the Irish public at music events and festivals who may be experiencing difficult psychological experiences or difficult substance induced experiences.
+PsyCare Ireland: Welfare and Harm Reduction CLG is an Irish-based non-profit organization applying for charity status whose mission is to support members of the Irish public at music events and festivals who may be experiencing difficult psychological experiences or difficult substance induced experiences.

 Each year upward of a million people attend music concerts and festivals in Ireland, yet sometimes these environments can be overwhelming and stressful.
 Additionally they are synonymous with high levels of recreational drug and alcohol abuse.

 Despite this, until 2022 Ireland had no permanent and dedicated service to look after the mental and emotional wellbeing of patrons at music events, nor was there a service to provide substance induced crisis intervention, nor was there a peer-to-peer service to provide information and advice to prevent substance induced crises.

 PsyCare Ireland changes that by providing 24-hour, volunteer staffed welfare services at festivals and events with safe spaces for people to come and get support for mental health issues or substance related crises and a space where information to reduce the harms of substances is also available.

 The psychedelic and empathogenic states engendered by psychoactive drugs are often reported to be some of the most profound states of consciousness that humans can experience.
 These substances can also trigger some very challenging, confusing, and stressful moments, often leading to mental health crises, if left unsupported.